josephxbrick/documentorganizer/README.md

 * `<calloutListNumber>` This override displays the callout number
 * `<calloutListDescription>` This override displays the callout description

-## The callout-description group
+## The callout descriptions list group

-The plugin needs to know where you want the description listing to appear in the artboard.
-It expects the artboard to contain a group called `<calloutListGroup>` that cont a rectangle called `<calloutGroupRect>`.
+The plugin needs to know where you want the description listing for the callouts to appear in the artboard.
+It expects the artboard to contain a group called `<calloutListGroup>` that contains a rectangle called `<calloutGroupRect>`.

 <img src="/readme_images/calloutListGroup.png" width="229">